 Ok, so you finally come to the day of and you have made yourself a timeline.
 Pie comes out of the oven first.
 Try not to get behind.
 If you can get ahead, that’s all good.

 If you are making mashed potatoes don’t wait until 4 o’clock to peel them and cut them up.
 Get them done at 1 pm and cover with cold water.
 They will stay for hours without browning and soaking actually removes a bit of the starch.

 So now, it’s only 2 o’clock and you have 2 hours to relax before company shows up.
 Kick your feet up and watch a good cooking show because you just owned this dinner!

 The hardest part is the last 30- 40 minutes.
-You have to mash the potatoes, make gravy, finish the last minute veges, bake rolls and whatever else you have on your list.
-Remember, if you are cooking a turkey, it needs to rest for at least 45 minutes to 1 hour.
+You have to mash the potatoes, make gravy, finish the last minute veggies, bake rolls and whatever else you have on your list.
+Remember, if you are roasting a whole turkey, it needs to rest for at least 45 minutes to 1 hour.
 Plan your last minute things so they can be finished in this time frame.

 When the guests leave, put your feet up and pat yourself on the back because you OWNED this!!!!

 So that’s how easy it is to Host Holiday Meals!
 If this post is helpful to you, or you have any additional suggestions, please leave me a comment below!
 I would love to hear from you!